uccser/verto/kordac/tests/assets/smoke/algorithms.md

 That's worth knowing in advance because we usually need our programs to scale up well;
 in the case of the high scores, if you're running a game that suddenly becomes popular, you want to know in advance that the high score algorithm will be fast enough if you get more scores to check.

-{panel type="extra-for-experts" title="Extra For Experts" title="Extra For Experts" "Algorithm complexity"}
+{panel type="extra-for-experts" title="Extra For Experts" "Algorithm complexity"}

 The formal term for working out the cost of an algorithm is [algorithm analysis](https://en.wikipedia.org/wiki/Analysis_of_algorithms), and we often refer to the cost as the algorithm's *complexity*.